OSAP performance indicators

 Georgian College is number one in graduate employment among all 22 English-language Ontario colleges for 2015-16.
 A total of 87.8 per cent of Georgian graduates found work within six months of graduation.
 This is well above the average of all Ontario colleges, which is 83.6 per cent.

 For college system KPI information, visit the Colleges Ontario website.

-For more information on the employment experiences of college graduates, visit the Ministry of Training, Colleges and Universities website.
+For more information on the employment experiences of college graduates, visit the Ministry of Advanced Education and Skills Development website.